13 Iconic Things To Do in New Orleans’ Garden District

 Born in 1835, The St. Charles Streetcar is the oldest continuously operating streetcar line in the entire world, a visual icon of New Orleans.

-The historic streetcar is a scenic, fun, and affordable way to transition between The Garden District and The French Quarter.
+The historic streetcar is a scenic, fun, and affordable way to move between The Garden District and The French Quarter.

 Drinking alcohol while riding the streetcar is not allowed– someone needed to read that, I just know it.